Syvatzia/Syvatzia/allskins.md

 ## [skin template](https://www.mediafire.com/file/rlmfd4i0vtqwigr/Syvatzia's+Skin+Template.osk/file)
 Has README with tips (how to get a long cursor trail etc) and programs I use, Photoshop files with general layout, and an image of the main song select screen with assets labeled.
-[Updated 5/04/23]
+[Updated 5/04/23; does not have the 3 new files]
 ![Imgur](https://imgur.com/eSfZhjH.png)

 ## [‹ₛ¥ᵥ› Spodai《Spodai》](https://www.mediafire.com/file/sp8na043ty1j5q1/%25E2%2580%25B9%25E2%2582%259B%25C2%25A5%25E1%25B5%25A5%25E2%2580%25BA_Spodai_%25E3%2580%258ASpodai%25E3%2580%258B.osk/file)